sr-murthy/continuedfractions/docs/index.rst

 A simple extension of the Python :py:class:`fractions.Fraction` standard library class for working with (finite, simple) `continued fractions <https://en.wikipedia.org/wiki/Continued_fraction>`_ as Python objects.

-The package is designed for users interested in:
+The package is aimed at users interested in:

-- learning about and working with (finite, simple) continued fractions as Python objects, in an intuitive object-oriented way
+- working with (finite, simple) continued fractions as Python objects, in an intuitive object-oriented way
-- to allow stateful computations involving key properties such as elements/coefficients, convergents, semiconvergents, remainders, and others
+- making stateful computations involving key properties such as elements/coefficients, convergents, semiconvergents, remainders, and others
 - operating on them as rationals and instances of the :py:class:`fractions.Fraction` standard library class
-- making approximations of and experimental computations for irrational numbers
+- testing approximations of irrational numbers
-- exploring other related objects such as enumerations of rational numbers, mediants, and special sequences of rational numbers such as Farey sequences
+- exploring other related objects such as rational points in the plane, enumerations of rational numbers, mediants, and special sequences of rational numbers such as Farey sequences

 Installation
 ------------